ShanEllis/pythonbook/_build/html/_sources/content/02-getting-started/installation.md

 4. Make sure to check the box that says `Add Python to PATH` and click `Install Now`.

 5. You should be able to go into Powershell/Command Prompt and type in `python --version` or `py --version` to confirm that Python has been installed.

+## Installing Python on a Mac

+Instructions Coming Soon